-- Poor preparation equals poor performance.

-- Be smart; learn from the experience of those before you.

-- You can control your preparation.
+- Be smart; learn from the experience of those before you. - You can control your preparation.

-List your methods for preparing
+List your methods for preparing for exams

-- Compare your techniques with those of successful students; they'll be flattered; forget your ego. - Ask you teachers for their suggestions or impressions of your approach. - Be clear what the exam or assessment will cover and require.
+- Compare your techniques with those of successful students. - Ask your teachers for their suggestions or impressions of your approach. - Be clear what the exams will cover.